ichilver/esp32-433-wifi/README.md

 * example-thread.cpp - Tried using threads
 * example-timer-interrupt.cpp - Instead of a pin edge triggered interrupt I tried using a timer interrupt for every 25us.

+## The Problem

+All examples work for the 433Mhz receiving until the WiFi code is added.
+As soon as the WiFi.begin() function is called things go wrong.
+I only receive broken messages, or no message at all.

+I'm guessing that it's not possible to run both 433 code and WiFi on the same ESP32.
+The WiFi is running longer than the 433 code and it therefore misses part of the receiving message.
+I tried running the WiFi code on CPU0 and the 433 code on CPU1 but that made no difference.

+I tried turning the WiFi off, and only turning on once a message had been received but the connection to the WiFi network takes too long each time and isn't really an option.
 ##  Hardware

 1. ESP32 Wroom DevKit v4